chrispauley/soc_codes/README.md

 # soc_codes
 This micro library is a wrapper for the 2010 Standard Occupational Codes that are published by the U.S. Bureau of Labor and Statistics.
 Though derived from the official website, it is not sanctioned by them.
 You've been warned.
-If you have questions, email the good people at soc@bls.gov
+If you have questions about the data, email the good people at soc@bls.gov

 ### Server Side
 This package provides the data with wrappers provide a way to list, fetch and sort the data.